jens321/jens321.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am currently part of the <a href="http://nlp.cs.princeton.edu/">Princeton NLP</a> group, where I am advised by Professor [Karthik Narasimhan](https://karthikncode.github.io).
-My main research interests lie at the intersection of Natural Language Processing (NLP) and Reinforcement Learning (RL).
-Prior to this, I have also explored projects in interpretability and AI for Climate.
+My research focuses on building decision-making agents, mainly using ideas from reinforcement learning (RL) and natural language processing (NLP).

-**Bio**: I studied Computer Science at [UC Irvine](https://uci.edu), where I was fortunate to work with Professor [Sameer Singh](http://sameersingh.org/).
-Now, I'm a fourth-year PhD student in the Princeton NLP group.
+**Bio**: I studied Computer Science and Engineering at [UC Irvine](https://uci.edu), where I was fortunate to work with Professor [Sameer Singh](http://sameersingh.org/) on interpretability in NLP, and with Professor [Stephan Mandt](https://www.stephanmandt.com) and Professor [Mike Pritchard](https://sites.ps.uci.edu/pritchard/) on AI for climate.
+Now, I'm a 5th year PhD student in the Princeton NLP group.